 The module descriptors should outline the balance of lectures, practical classes, tutorials and flexible or online learning.
 Summaries of the taught content for each module should be provided.
 Information on the level of the module, the number of credits and a description of each assessment component must be included.
 The contents of each individual module must have sufficient detail to indicate the depth and breadth of its contents and indicative reading.
-The module learning outcomes and / or programme learning outcomes associated with the module must be listed.
+The module learning outcomes and / or programme learning outcomes associated with the module must be listed and be appropriate to the academic level.
 Reading lists and other resources for each module must be included and be current and appropriate.